-How the Menswear Buyer at Ssense Is Expanding The Role of Women in Fashion
+How the Menswear Buyer at Ssense Is Expanding the Role of Women in Fashion

 "I’ve always just tried to be the best at what I’m doing and build strong relationships with whoever I am working with. "

 Even today, when a woman is named creative director of a fashion house, it still counts as big news.
 Yet we barely bat an eye when we encounter talented male stylists, male hairdressers and male buyers dressing women.
 That’s not to say women aren’t in menswear, they are.
 Swear.
 There just aren’t a lot of them.
 So, sorry (not sorry) please indulge us as we draw attention to Alix Rutsey and her interesting fashion job.
-Rutsey is the menswear buyer for luxury online retailer Ssense in Montreal.
+Rutsey is the senior menswear buyer for luxury online retailer Ssense in Montreal.
 We asked her how she got her start, whether gender neutral fashion is here to stay and if work influences her own style at all.

 How did you get your start?